gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 The V8-Blink bindings form the link between the two.
 There, each JavaScript DOM node is mapped to a `Node` object, and this mapping just works by reference.

-When an operation like `appendChild` is invoked, each JavaScript DOM node is resolved to its native counterpart, and then everything is executed in Blink.
+When we call `appendChild`, each JavaScript DOM node gets resolved to its native counterpart, and then Blink executes the operation.
 This means, in turn, that **JavaScript DOM nodes are just handles to Blink DOM nodes.**

-This is why removing the prototype of a DOM node didn’t break it — *it was never functional to begin with*.
-The only thing that matters is the mapping, which was created as soon as we called `createElement`.
+That's why removing the prototype of a DOM node didn’t break it – *it was never functional to begin with*.
+The only thing that matters is the mapping.
+Blink created it as soon as we called `createElement`.
 The JavaScript properties of the object were always irrelevant.

-Next, since DOM nodes are allocated by Blink, it’s impossible to create a DOM node within JavaScript — which is what we tried to do using `Object.create`.
+Next, Blink allocates DOM nodes, it’s impossible to create a DOM node within JavaScript – which is what we tried to do using `Object.create`.
 That’s kind of like trying to use a random number as the handle to a file.

 The OS knows what files we opened, since it’s responsible for opening them; we’re not fooling anyone.
 # Conclusion